Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

 Academic CV Template

-Copy and paste this academic CV template into your word processor and replace the information with your own to quickly format your experience for academic recruiters:
+Copy and paste this academic CV template into your word processor, and replace the information with your own to quickly format your experience for academic recruiters:

 You can omit other sections if they aren’t relevant to the post (e.g., don’t include a professional memberships section if your recent memberships aren’t relevant to the post).
+But you should always include contact information and education sections so employers can see you’re qualified and easily reach you for a job interview.

 1. Contact details